 You’re not building followers.
 You’re building a movement.
 Try to:

-• Create Safe Space Norms: Moderate comments.
-Set inclusive ground rules.
+- Create Safe Space Norms: Set inclusive ground rules and prioritize user safety.

 Navigating Privacy, Data Ethics, and Moderation

-Your audience wants to feel safe and they’re watching how you handle that responsibility.
+Your audience wants to feel safe.
+They’re watching how you handle that responsibility.

 Your protection of users will one day be your brand.